tableau/Logshark/docs/docs/logshark_prefunc.md

 -   MongoDB - a standalone instance is included with the Logshark installation.
 Logshark uses MongoDB when it is extracting data from the log files.
 In most cases, you can specify a command option to tell Logshark to utilize the local instance of MongoDB for processing.

-    -   However, if you have large log files (greater than 2 GB) the recommendation is that you use a MongoDB instance located on another computer to minimize contention.
+    -   **NOTE:** However, if you have large log files (**greater than 2 GB**) the recommendation is that you use a MongoDB instance located on another computer to minimize contention.

     -   You can Download MongoDB Community Server at: [https://www.mongodb.com/download-center#community](https://www.mongodb.com/download-center#community){:target="_blank"}.
 To configure it, see [Use your own MongoDB instance.](logshark_mongo)